SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 #### Android User Agent

 In SparkPost event reporting, the attribute `user_agent` carries information on your app.
 In our demo app, it will be the default set by the library: `"okhttp/4.9.0"`.
 This enables you to use SparkPost analytics to find out which links are being opened via your app.
-You can [customise this](https://square.github.io/okhttp/interceptors/) in your code.
+You can [customize this](https://square.github.io/okhttp/interceptors/) in your code.

 ---